naaman10/mpdss-new/primary-schools.md

     hand sanitisers, and disinfectant products to ensure that our stations remain clean and safe for the children.
 We possess up-to-date risk assessment forms, of which we provide to all primary schools.   \n "
-- template: card-and-modal-section
-  cards:
-  - card_title: "(1) Oral hygiene practise"
-    card_text: We use mouth models and dental appliances to teach the children how to brush and floss correctly.
-Each child will have their own appliances to practice with, and we will have an open discussion about the key features of a good routine.
-      We include songs and sticker rewards at this station.
-    card_image:
-      image: "/v1641743676/mpdss/assets/oral_hygiene_station_zp8chj.jpg"
-      image_alt: Oral hygiene station
-  title: 'Station practise:'
 hero_image: "/v1612365805/mpdss/assets/jess-bailey-l3n9q27zulw-unsplash.jpg"

 ---